About this Install Guide

 http://localhost:3000/?tkn=40711257-5e5d-4906-b88f-fe13b1f317b7

 The second option is to open port 3000 for access.
-On a cloud instance this involves changing the security group to open TCP port 3000.
-For best security, Make sure to open the port for your IP address only, not from all IP addresses.
+On a cloud instance, this involves changing the security group to open TCP port 3000.
+For best security, make sure to open the port for your IP address only, not from all IP addresses.

 With the port open, substitute the public IP address of the instance instead of localhost.

 There are command line options to change the port, the token, and other configuration options.
-To see the options run:
+To see the options, run:

-./openvscode-server-v1.90.0-linux-arm64/bin/openvscode-server --help
+./openvscode-server-v1.109.5-linux-arm64/bin/openvscode-server --help

-Install your favorite Extensions, select your favorite Color Theme, and enjoy VS Code in the browser.
+You’re now ready to use OpenVSCode.
+You can install your favorite Extensions, select your favorite Color Theme, and enjoy VS Code in the browser.

-Feedback
+Give Feedback

-How would you rate the overall quality of this tool quick-install guide?
+How would you rate this tool quick-install guide?